MeynanAneytha/YomigamiOkami-reshade-shaders/README.md

 The presets have been validated and approved by Yomigami Okami, and the port was made by [Meynan](https://twitter.com/meynan_ffxiv).

-The presets are not expected to work with any other setups than a pure vanilla ReShade.
+The presets are not expected to work with any setups other than a pure vanilla ReShade.
 If you applied former GShade files to replace the ones installed through the ReShade installer, they may not work with the expected graphical output, or not work at all.

 ## Notes on copyrighted content and this repository

-This port as been made with only freely redistributable materials from GShade.
+This port has been made with only freely redistributable materials from GShade.
-That means some shaders or textures could not be used or included and as such these presets may differ from their GShade original counterpart.
+That means some shaders or textures could not be used or included and as such these presets may differ from their GShade original counterparts.

 While this repository and the content created by and for Yomigami Okami is under MIT License, please note that shaders in the ``reshade-shaders/Shaders` folder may have their own licensing keeping your from modifying them.

-Nonetheless, as stated just above, every content in this repository may be freely redistributed as is.
+Nonetheless, as stated just above, all content in this repository may be freely redistributed as is.

 ## Preview